pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_target_baseline_system.md

 - G3.1.1e "Thermal zones designed with heating-only systems in the proposed design serving storage rooms, stairwells, vestibules, electrical/mechanical rooms, and restrooms not exhausting or transferring air from mechanically cooled thermal zones in the proposed design shall use system type 9 or 10 in the baseline building design."
 	- loop through the zones_and_systems to see if any of the zones meets this requirement: `for zone in zones_and_systems:`
-		- use the function zone_meets_G3_1_1e to determine whether to change the system type.
-Note that this function can return "E" - meaning it mees the requirements of G3.1.1e, or "UNDEFINED" or "E_T" - which indicates that there is transfer air in the zone.
-For assigning expected systems, only "E" will be used.
-The other cases will be picked up in the rules related to G3.1.1e: `if zone_meets_G3_1_1e(P-RMR,B-RMR,zone) == "E":`
+		- use the function zone_meets_G3_1_1e to determine whether to change the system type (we are using != NO instead of YES, because the function can return MAYBE_VESTIBULE or LIKELY_VESTIBULE.
+Here we will assign any "maybe's or "likelies" to the new system type.
+The rule itself will deal with the uncertainty of vestibules using the function is_zone_a_vestibule): `if zone_meets_G3_1_1e(P-RMR,B-RMR,zone) != NO:`
 			- choose system 9 or 10 based on climate zone: `if is_CZ_0_to_3a(climate_zone):`
 				- set the system to "SYS-9" and source to "G3_1_1e": `zones_and_systems[zone] = ["SYS-9","G3_1_1e"]`
 			- else if the climate zone is_CZ_3b_3c_and_4_to_8: `elsif is_CZ_3b_3c_and_4_to_8(climate_zone):`